Royal Irish Academy: Work

-The RIA is an independent forum of peer-elected experts, operating on an all-Ireland basis, which draws on members' expertise to contribute to public debate and policy formation on issues in science, technology and culture.
+The RIA is an independent forum of peer-elected experts, operating on an all-Ireland basis, which draws on members' expertise to contribute to public debate and policy formation on issues in science, technology, social sciences and culture.
 It works across the academic world, and with government and business, and it leads national research projects, particularly in areas relating to Ireland and its heritage.
 The RIA also represents Irish learning internationally, operates a major research library, and is an academic publisher.

 Membership

+The academy has three classes of membership, two for academics, regular and honorary, along with Council-recommended memberships.
+Up to 28 new members may be elected annually.
+Members assist the academy in its work by providing expert advice for its Council and committees, by representing the academy nationally and internationally, and by promoting the academy's strategic mission.
+The academy uses members' expertise to contribute to public debate and policy formation on issues in science and technology, the social sciences and culture.

+Regular membership

-Election to membership of the academy is a public recognition of academic excellence and is sometimes held to be the highest academic honour in Ireland.
+Election to regular membership is a public recognition of academic excellence and is sometimes held to be the highest academic honour in Ireland.
 Those elected are entitled to use the designation "MRIA" after their name.
 The criterion for election to membership is a significant contribution to scholarly research as shown in the candidate's published academic work.
-However some of those elected to membership are not academics at all but receive the accolade in recognition of other contributions to society: these include former public servants, philanthropists, leaders in political and business life, and others.

-Regular membership

 To be elected to regular membership, a candidate has to be proposed and recommended by five members, and selection is made by a rotating committee of existing members, their names not made known outside the academy.
-Presently, up to 24 members are elected each year, equally divided between the sciences and humanities.
+Presently, up to 20 regular members are elected each year, equally divided between the sciences and humanities.
 Regular membership is open only to those resident in Ireland.